Deanfost/journal/README.md

 # journal
 A simple journalling REST API.
-The use of several concurrent devices with a single user account is not officially supported, and will lead to a poor user experience.
+Uses a Postgres container with Sequelize ORM.
+Endpoints are secured using JWT.

 ## API Docs
 This server hosts API docs, courtesy of Swagger UI and Swagger-JSDoc.
 To access the documentation, start the server and go to [localhost:5050/docs](http://localhost:5050/docs).

 ## Backend
 To set up the Express backend, run `npm i` in `/express`, and follow the steps in the following section.
 To start the Express backend on localhost:5050, run `npm start`.

+Being a very simple API, the use of several concurrent devices with a single user account is not officially supported.

 ### Env Vars Setup
 All environments vars referenced in the `docker-compose.yaml` and throughout express with `process.env` should be specified in a root-level (outside of `/express`) `.env` file.
 Environment variables: